logzio/terraform-provider-logzio/docs/resources/restore_logs.md

 ## Argument Reference

 * `account_name` - (String) Name of the restored account.
+* `username` - (String) Owner of the restored account.
+Effectively, the user's email address.
 * `start_time` - (Integer) UNIX timestamp in milliseconds specifying the earliest logs to be restored.
 * `end_time` - (Integer) UNIX timestamp in milliseconds specifying the latest logs to be restored.